sashadev-sky/Rock-Paper-Scissors-Mint/docs/how_to_create_an_ERC1155_nft.md

 1. Import an OpenZeppelin contract to convert Integer to String.

-2. Override the URI function by creating a custom URI function and converting token if from integer to string, then returning the complete URI.
+2. Override the URI function by creating a custom URI function and converting token from integer to string, then returning the complete URI.
 <br>

     ```go